About Us

 Academic Guest Panel Judge.
 (Int) Professor & Head of Composition Liszt Ferenc Academy of Music

-If you would like to offer your time as a guest adjudicator for our awards please email us at Awards@dymf.org
+If you would like to offer your time as a guest adjudicator, support or volunteer with us please email Garth at: secretary@dymf.org